 But all of those sleepless nights were worth it.
 I dug deep and because of it we were able to accomplish our goals and then some.

-If getting out of debt sounds daunting just take the first step.
+In conclusion, if getting out of debt sounds daunting just take the first step.
 The accumulation of small steps in the right direction is what helps you achieve your goals.
+If we can be debt-free by 25, you can to!

 McKinzie is a mom of two, and a personal finance enthusiast.
 She loves teaching other moms how to save money, make money, and take control of their financial situation.
 She has started five profitable businesses and in college, she double-majored in Financial Planning and Psychology.
 You may have seen her in publications like Forbes, The US Chamber of Commerce, Yahoo Finance, Money.com, The Penny Hoarder, & more.